apaciuk/rails-jumpstart-custom/README.md

 With the environment, the service and the app_id/app_secret.
 If this is done correctly, you should see login links for the services you have added to the encrypted credentials using `EDITOR=vim rails credentials:edit`

-#### Multi tenant support/usage.
+##### Multi Tenant support/usage.

 Based on [https://dev.to/kolide/a-rails-multi-tenant-strategy-thats-30-lines-and-just-works-58cd]

 Base files already in place when generate app.

-To use, when making a new model, add an account_id column into it for use in a multi tenancy sertup (integer or uuid depending on your setup)
+To use, when making a new model, add an account_id column into it for use in a multi tenancy setup (integer or uuid depending on your setup)
-and:   include AccountOwnable  in the model
+and: include AccountOwnable in the model (not the User model)

-Example: bin/rails g model Post title content:text account_id:integer - then include the AccountOwnable concern
+Console Examples:

-Create an account in console  acc = Account.create(name: "An Account name") - will get an id which can be used in subsequent models account_id column.
+* Create an account in console acc = Account.create(name: "Global") - will get an id which can be used in subsequent models account_id column.

-Basic set up done, has to be taken an customized from there by app creators.
+* reload!

+* Current.account=1 (or uuid no if uuids)

+* t 1  to switch to tenant id 1

-Read through article above for more tips.
+Read article for more tips

 #### Redis set up